Seek Returns logo

 Min

-ACHR vs. GE: A comparison of their Net Profit Margin against the Aerospace & Defense industry benchmark.
+ACHR vs. GE: A comparison of their Net Profit Margin (TTM) against their respective Aerospace & Defense and Industrial Conglomerates industry benchmarks.

 ACHR